MikeDacre/fyrd/fyrd/batch_systems/README.rst

   file
 - option_dict: dictionary, A parsed version of option_dict with **all options not defined in the appropriate dictionaries in `options.py` removed**.
+- other_args: a list of parsed arguments to be passed at submit time, this will be added to the `submit_args` attribute of the Job or passed as the `args` argument to `submit`.

 Summary
 -------